danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ### Methods

 ```
 classmethod from_file(filename)
     Parameters: filename

 classmethod from_resource(resource_path)
     Parameters: resource_path
 ```

 ::: notes
 Just like many other libraries have been upgrading from GTK-Doc to GI-DocGen, PyGObject also recently made the switch.
 GI-Docgen reuses the introspection data generated by GObject-based libraries to generate the API reference of these libraries.

-Previously, we were using pgi-docgen, which was a more custom way to read GIR docs and then create a Sphinx website from them.
+Previously, we were using pgi-docgen. pgi is a cool project by Christoph to create python bindings without C code. pgi-docgen was then able to read the GIR docs and create a Sphinx website from them.
+But, we decided to move to a more standard approach.

-Previously missing documentation, like for Gtk.Template is now available and because we are using the introspection data directly less maintenance is required going forward.
+Previously missing documentation, like for Gtk.Template is now available and because we are using the introspection data directly and less maintenance is required going forward.
 :::

 ## Main Branch